alwaysdata/documentation/content/languages/rust/_index.en.md

 - Rust is a compiled language that does not need an interpreter to run the programs but [version](languages/rust/configuration#version) 1.78 is available.
 - Its [HTTP deployment](languages/rust/configuration#deployment-http) is simple.

+Our marketplace provides the installation of the [Rocket](https://rocket.rs/) framework and lot of other applications are compatible.